syncfusion-content/angular-docs/angular-2/Rotator/template.md

 ## Template

-The Rotator control provided the template support for having a customized appearance.
+The Rotator component provided the template support for having a customized appearance.
 Instead of having the same look for the rotator we can use our desired templates by using the **template** property.

 You can refer the following code example to give the template for the rotator.